8 (Incubus album): Critical reception

-8 received mixed reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 45 based on 7 reviews, indicating "mixed or average reviews".
 Many listeners praised the band's return to rock with tracks like "Throw Out the Map" and "No Fun", the overall quality of production, as well as Brandon Boyd's vocal range, while others criticized the lack of personality within the album.

 Kerrang! gave it a negative review in May 2017, and commented that, "8 isn't terrible, but it is boring, which is much worse."
 The A.V.
 Club awarded the album a C rating, stating that, "over the two decades that have elapsed since the band’s major-label debut, S.C.I.E.N.C.E., every new album has inched further away from the seething thud of late-’90s mook rock — an evolution that culminated, in 2011, with If Not Now, When?, closer in mid-tempo sound to late R.E.M. than anything you’d ever hear at Ozzfest."
 They added that, "8 walks that sonic progression back a little" and that "the band’s greatest strength and liability remains its frontman, ab-flashing surfer loverboy Brandon Boyd."

 Gwilym Mumford of The Guardian gave the album two out of five stars on April 21, 2017, and observed that there is "the faint whiff of the Sheeran on a few of the big ballads here."
 Mumford claimed that, "the band fares better when they channel the adolescent enthusiasm of their past", noting that "'Nimble Bastard' is a tidy chunk of driving alt-rock reminiscent of Kerbdog or Rival Schools.
 More like that and 8 might have been a little less second-rate."

 Spins Andy Cush wrote in April 2017 that, "8 [mostly] sounds like a latter-day Incubus album — some solid songs, a little heavier than their exceedingly polite 2011 effort If Not Now, When?, a lot more refined than the swampy genre-hopping weirdness offered on their early releases."
 He added that, "one exception is 'When I Became a Man', a brief late-album cut that almost could have been ripped from Incubus’s fully zonked-out funk-metal debut Fungus Amongus."